hifight/hifight.github.io/player/daigo_umehara.md

 profile_gfy: WeirdFrigidIncatern
 twitter: "https://twitter.com/daigothebeast"
 twitch: "https://www.twitch.tv/daigothebeastv"
+hifight: “UmeShoryu,UmeFlash,UmeNeutral”
 ---

 Also known as "The Beast".
 Twitch's first global ambassador, sponsored by Red Bull、HyperX、Cy Games、NSURGO in 2017.
 Currently holds a world record of "the most successful player in major tournaments of Street Fighter" in Guinness World Records.

+Considered the strongest Street Fighter player in long set (FT7-FT10) where he has time to prepare for specific character/player match up.
+He beat Infiltration, Xian, Momochi and Tokido in a long set convincingly after they won EVO.

 <hr/>